 MTH 507 Financial Mathematics I (3-0-3).
 Provides a basic introduction to financial mathematics.
-Introduces mathematical perspective on the valuation of financial instruments such as futures and options, and their risk-management using the Cox-Ross-Rubenstein framework.
+Introduces mathematical perspective on the valuation of financial instruments such as futures and options, and their riskmanagement using the Cox-Ross-Rubenstein framework.
 Introduces the stochastic techniques employed in derivative pricing.
-Prerequisite: Approval of program coordinator.
+Prerequisite: approval of department head.